 Ferrum Lek is available in three dosage forms:

-Analogs Ferrum Lek
+Analogues of Ferrum Lek

-Indications for use Ferrum Lek
+Indications for use of Ferrum Lek

 • For the treatment of latent iron deficiency and iron deficiency anemia;

-• In order to prevent iron deficiency during pregnancy.
+• To prevent iron deficiency during pregnancy.

 Contraindications